rafaeldff/grandprix/README.md

 ### Extra input data
 Elements can contain extra data that will carry over to the output, such as version or environment information.
-Just append an equals sign and the info you want to each element.
+Just append an equals sign and the information you want to each element.
 For instance if you want to append version numbers, the elements input file could be something like this:

 ```